 Philosophical teenage tearaway Franny Scully and his somewhat less philosophical sidekick Mooey had first appeared in the mid-seventies, in a series of short plays that Alan Bleasdale had written for Radio Merseyside.
 In 1977 Bleasdale adapted the plays into a best-selling novel, which led to the BBC commissioning Scully’s New Year’s Eve, an energetic and sharply funny entry in the ever-unpredictable Play For Today strand, for broadcast on 1st January 1978.
 Andrew Schofield and Ray Kingsley would later rerprise their respective roles as Scully and Mooey for the 1984 mini-series Scully, which is both as vivid a snapshot of rough-and-ready four letter-friendly early Channel 4 as you’re likely to find, and for an entire generation the ultimate example of the Programme You Had To Sneakily Watch On The Portable.
 In between came this unusual engagement, recasting the pair as stowaways who snuck aboard the ferry each week, incurring the somewhat hypocritical wrath of the ‘pirates’ but inevitably doted on by the old dears who did the actual on-board work.
 Ironically, given that they are the most established and well-realised characters in the whole setup, Scully and Mooey are a large part of the reason why The Mersey Pirate didn’t really ‘work’.
 Bleasdale’s high quality and genuinely witty material sits jarringly in the middle of other less sophisticated comic dialogue – sometimes literally in the middle of it, as there are times that it seems like he’s added their lines into someone else’s sketches – and the transition between the two is never exactly easy.

 In contrast to their more cerebral musings, Duggie Brown and Billy Butler proved a particularly effective combination, with the former’s polished audience-ready approach working well against the latter’s more sharp and quick-witted pop DJ style.
-Bernard Wrigley lent a suitably manic air as he improvised and over-acted wildly around scripted sketch material, and Frank Carson – who of course could also be found appearing regularly on Tiswas – was essentially just Frank Carson, albeit with a neat running gag about the on-board child audience fleeing in terror from his awful puns as he read out the ‘Pirate News At Eleven’.
-Also perhaps more suitable for the majority of the target audience were the Dave Prowse-devised ‘keep fit’ segment Ship Shape, fashion tips from local radio presenter Therese Birch – host of the part-networked LBC children’s show Jelly Bone – in Decked Out, a weekly update on the Top Twenty, and the energetic open air games played whenever weather permitted.
+Bernard Wrigley lent a suitably manic air as he improvised and over-acted wildly around scripted sketch material, and Frank Carson – who of course could also be found appearing regularly on Tiswas – was essentially just Frank Carson, albeit with a running gag about the on-board child audience fleeing in terror from his awful puns as he read out the ‘Pirate News At Eleven’.
+Also perhaps more suitable for the majority of the target audience were the Dave Prowse-led ‘keep fit’ segment Ship Shape, fashion tips from Therese Birch – host of the part-networked LBC children’s show Jelly Bone – in Decked Out, a weekly update on the Top Twenty, and the energetic open air games played whenever weather permitted.
 As we shall see, those last three words were key to the strange tale of The Mersey Pirate.

 However, before Scully and Mooey become too consumed with existentialist angst, it’s worth pointing out that the show also did a great deal to reflect the more esoteric and fashion-conscious tastes of a certain percentage of its intended audience, aware as they were that strange post-punk things were happening right on their doorstep.
-The theme music was a frantic slap bass-led discofied reworking of Ferry Cross The Mersey, and there were plenty of filmed insert features on local artistic happenings, while The Royal Iris’ ballroom – which not that long ago had played host to The Beatles and company – became the ship’s ‘disco’, home to performances by the suspiciously hip’n’happening likes of Echo & The Bunnymen, Lene Lovich, Bad Manners and and The Undertones; in reality, they were probably the only bands who were both near enough and prepared to get up at that hour on a Saturday morning.
+The theme music was a frantic slap bass-led discofied reworking of Ferry Cross The Mersey, and typically for Granada there were plenty of filmed insert features on local artistic happenings, while The Royal Iris’ ballroom – which not that long ago had played host to The Beatles and company – became the ship’s ‘disco’, home to performances by the suspiciously hip’n’happening likes of Echo And The Bunnymen, Lene Lovich, Sparks, Bad Manners and and The Undertones; in reality, they were probably the only bands who were both near enough and prepared to get up at that hour on a Saturday morning.
 Meanwhile, although this will have meant little to anyone outside of the immediate vicinity, Granada were keen to play up the ‘pirate broadcast’ conceit in a very real and interactive sense.
 Much-coveted Mersey Pirate mugs and ‘I SAW THE MERSEY PIRATE’ badges were distributed to those hardy souls who had spent the duration of the show languishing in the grim breeze-battered surroundings of the Pier Head, waiting to cheer the ship’s company back in to shore, and they even staged an ‘open day’ inviting all and sundry (including someone not a million miles from here) to wander around the ferry and see how the show was made, the results of which were filmed and shown as a mini-documentary as part of the following Saturday’s edition.

 However, it was to be precisely those feats of dockside technical wizardry that would guide The Mersey Pirate onto the rocks.
 Adverse weather conditions would regularly cause outdoor features to be delayed or abandoned, leading to improvised fill-ins with Butler chasing Mooey and Scully around indoors, and would also wreak havoc with the precarious broadcast setup, causing sound and picture interference and even on occasion scuttling the entire programme, prompting the hasty deployment of old cartoons and film serials to fill the resultant gap in the schedules.
-The Mersey Pirate sailed merrily on, but a genuine squall was looming in the form of the technicians’ strike that blacked out the entire ITV network over the late summer of 1979.
+The Mersey Pirate sailed merrily on, but a genuine squall was looming in the form of the technicians’ strike that blue caption carded-out the entire ITV network over the late summer of 1979.
 This unexpected interruption more or less did for the series, which would otherwise have run through to mid-September.
 Small wonder, then, that it’s almost impossible to accurately pinpoint exactly how many editions of The Mersey Pirate actually went out – and indeed how much of each one went out – between 2nd June and the last TV Times-billed edition on 25th August 1979.

 The Mersey Pirate had certainly been given a high profile launch, with prominent TV Times listings and a coveted Look-In cover feature, but even that wasn’t enough to stop it from being washed overboard.
 Yet even aside from the technical problems and the sheer bad luck, its biggest stumbling block was that it was in many ways both behind and ahead of the times.
 The show did its best to capitalise on the rise of a new wave of Liverpool-based pop acts but was literally a couple of months too early for this; and at the same time it harked back to nostalgia for an era that even many of the Merseybeat region’s own inhabitants had yet to get properly nostalgic for.
-In many ways, it was an unsuccessful attempt to do what the similarly-inclined The 8:15 From Manchester would manage to pull off a decade later, proving that there maybe is something in this rivalry business after all.
+In many ways, it was an unsuccessful attempt to do what the similarly-inclined The 8:15 From Manchester would manage to pull off a decade later, proving that there maybe is something in this regional rivalry business after all.
 Some of the cast would show up in character in local panto later in the year, but to all intents and purposes that was the end of The Mersey Pirate.
 Granada would try again the following year with Fun Factory, a gag-heavy and decidedly indoors effort that retained Billy Butler and Therese Birch alongside newcomers Gary Crowley, Jeremy Beadle and Kurt Knobbler the robot, which proved successful enough to return in 1981.
 After that they perhaps wisely decided to leave Saturday Mornings to their competitors.

 Unfortunately, there are apparently only two and a bit editions of The Mersey Pirate still in existence – reportedly due to technical issues preventing the live broadcasts from being satisfactorarily recorded (cue a deafening chorus of Archive TV obsessives getting angry about salt water on forums) – and neither and a bit of them appear to feature the ‘Open Day’.
 Meanwhile, the poor old Royal Iris was taken out of active service in 1991, upon which it was bought by a business consortium who intended to turn it into a ‘floating nightspot’ but were denied planning permission, and has basically just sat around rusting ever since.
 In 2010, it was reported that the RNLI had disturbed some intruders on board the boat; presumably, Scully and Mooey’s alibis are intact.